chamarabandarawd/chamarabandarawd/README.md

 # Hi there, I'm Chamara Bandara! 👋

-I'm a passionate full-stack developer with experience in React, React Native, Spring Boot, Node.js, HTML, CSS, and JavaScript.
-I enjoy building scalable and user-friendly web applications.
+I am a passionate software engineer, wielding a versatile arsenal of technologies.
+Armed with a BSc Engineering degree from the University of Moratuwa, I thrive in the dynamic world of web development.
+My craft encompasses React, Angular, Node js, Spring Boot, and Nest.js.
+I possess a unique blend of technical prowess and design finesse, ensuring that the web applications I create are both cutting-edge and visually stunning.
+Together, let's embark on an exhilarating journey through the ever-evolving digital landscape, where innovation knows no bounds

 ## 💻 Technologies and Tools

-- Front-end: React, React Native, TypeScript, JavaScript, HTML, CSS,
+- Front-end: React, Angular, TypeScript, JavaScript, HTML, CSS,NextJs
-- Back-end: Spring Boot, Node.js
+- Back-end: Spring Boot, Node.js,NestJs
-- Database: MySQL, MongoDB
+- Database: MySQL, MongoDB,H2 Database
 - Version Control: Git, GitHub
-- Other: RESTful APIs, Agile Development, Test-Driven Development
+- Other: RESTful APIs, Agile Development

 ## 🌱 Currently Learning

 I'm always eager to learn and stay up-to-date with the latest technologies.
 Here are a few things I'm currently focused on:

 - TypeScript
-- GraphQL
 - Docker
 - AWS